Team-GANville/GANet/README.md

 # GANet
-Using GAN to emualte art style of Monet.
+Using GAN to emulate art style of Monet.

 ![GAN](ganet.png)